 Per 8oz Cup: 140 Calories, 7g Fat (4g Saturated Fat), 11g Carbs (11g Sugar ), 8g Protein

-Goat milk is not something you’ll see tons of people drinking, but is quite similar to whole milk.
+Goat is one of the that you won’t see a ton of people drinking, but is quite similar to whole .
 Certain stores will carry a low-fat option, similar to 1-2% milk, but you generally will not find a fat-free version of goat milk.

 Since goat’s milk is generally much more expensive than cow’s milk, it’s quite uncommon, unless of course we’re dealing with goat cheese.